-Kabbage, for instance, will have one of their account management professionals work with you to find a solution that will help you make your loan payments.
-As another example, Lending Club will give you a 15-day grace period for making up your payment without incurring any penalties.
-And finally, a lender like OnDeck (that automatically deducts payments from your business’s bank account) will consider your payment delinquent if they can’t draw sufficient funds—but will help you by renegotiating terms and payment amounts so that you can pay the loan back in full.
+For example, Lending Club will give you a 15-day grace period for making up your payment without incurring any penalties.
+Additionally, a lender like OnDeck (that automatically deducts payments from your business’s bank account) will consider your payment delinquent if they can’t draw sufficient funds—but will help you by renegotiating terms and payment amounts so that you can pay the loan back in full.

 Hopefully, working with your lender will help your business bounce back after a couple missed payments—allowing you to start repaying your debts again.

 In this scenario, your business credit score will likely take a hit from your missed or late payments—almost all lenders report defaults to the various credit reporting bureaus.
 The worst consequence is that your business credit score can go down, making it harder and more expensive for you to secure other credit accounts—like future loans or business credit cards—in the future.
 Or you might find that your lender charged late payment fees to your account each time you missed a payment.

 But for the most part, you can be on your way once you’ve made up for the late payments and are back on the ball.

 Hopefully your business rebounds from a missed loan payment with not too much damage done to your credit score or funds lost to missed payment penalties.

 But what if things continue to go south and you can’t possibly repay your business loan in full?

 While lenders will try to work with you in the most helpful way possible, more and more missed payments will result in more aggressive collection practices from your lender.